TPincher/TriviaApp/README.md

-    One of the API endpoints should allow filtering questions by failed On the frontend, the user should be able to view questions that they answered wrong They should be able to attempt those questions again If they answer the question correct, it should get archived in the database
+    One of the API endpoints should allow filtering questions by failed On the frontend, the user should be able to view questions that they answered wrong They should be able to attempt those questions again If they answer the question correct, it should get archived in the database.

     purpose of project